|Support within School

 What training are the staff supporting children with SEND having or have received?

-The Inclusion Leader, Miss Carys Reckless, attends training offered by the Local Authority and is part of the Southsea School Cluster that meets regularly to support each other and share good practice.
+The Inclusion Leader, Miss Carys Reckless, attends training offered by the Local Authority and is part of the Southsea School Cluster that meets regularly to support each other and share good practices.

 The Cluster Educational Psychologist offers training to the teachers and support staff of the school as identified through analysis of the school’s needs.